DavidDock/cheers-to-beers/TESTING.md

 #### Results
 A logged in user can successfully star and unstar a post.
 The owner of the post cant star their own post and a non-user is be prompted to log in upon hover.
-Once a post is stared the user can successfully see all those posts on their "stared" feed allowing easy access to their favourite posts.
+Once a post is stared the user can successfully see all those posts on their "stared" feed allowing easy access to their favourit posts.

 Current features created for user story:
 - Star and cheer buttons